tsdev/spinw/docs/pages/spinw/spinw.unit_cell.md

   folder: spinw, mathjax: 'true'}

 ---
-Stores the atoms in the crystallographic unit cell.
 Sub fields are:
   r       positions of the atoms in the unit cell, in a
           3 x nAtom matrix, in lattice units